 4. regular meetings are held with the subcontractor to discuss safety, quality and environmental matters, as well as progress on the project and any delays and claims, and that minutes of these meetings are distributed to the relevant parties

-5. subcontractors acknowledge the receipt of drawings and information issued to them (or there’s proof they have received them) (I have had subcontractors claim they hadn’t received a particular drawing revision when they had)
+5. subcontractors acknowledge the receipt of drawings and information issued to them (or there’s proof they have received them) (I have had subcontractors claim they hadn’t received a particular drawing revision when they had) construction project drawings

 6. where relevant, the subcontractor supplies shop drawings in accordance with the project schedule, including allowing for obtaining the required approvals from the contractor or the client